 This programme is for graduates / graduate career changers with a minimum of two years working experience wishing to train to become teachers.

 You will have a one-year placement at one of the schools within the Loxford Trust and will benefit from a contrasting experience undertaking a shorter second placement at a second educational venue.
 In addition to learning on the job and being paid on the unqualified teacher scale, you will attend a series of practical training sessions which will enable you to develop your teaching skills, subject knowledge and good practices away from the classroom.

 You will be assigned a subject and school mentor and receive close personal support not only within The Loxford School Trust but from our Higher Educational Partners.
-We work in partnership with a range of highly respected higher educational institutions including Canterbury Christ Church University, Middlesex University, University College London Institute of Education, University of Greenwich, King’s College London and University of Westminster.
+We work in partnership with a range of highly respected higher educational institutions including Canterbury Christ Church University, Goldsmiths University of London, University College London Institute of Education, University of Greenwich, King’s College London and University of Westminster.